Magento Security Guide

 Protect Magento Against Software Vulnerabilities

-To effectively protect their e-commerce websites, we strongly encourage Magento 1 users to migrate to Magento 2 to enjoy regular patches and updates, security enhancements, speed and SEO improvements, and support for the latest PHP versions.
+Magento 1 reached its end-of-life support on June 30th, 2020 and is no longer patched and maintained against known vulnerabilities.
+So to effectively protect your ecommerce websites, it’s imperative that Magento 1 users migrate to Magento 2 to enjoy regular patches and updates, security enhancements, speed and SEO improvements, and support for the latest PHP versions.

 Did you know?